StefAm21/micolet-test/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-HERE IS THE TEMPLATE OF ANOTHER PROJECT AS A GUIDE:
-# DATAPROP ASSIGNMENT
+# MICOLET TEST
-The following project has been generated with [Le Wagon's template](https://github.com/lewagon/rails-templates), created entirely by [Stefano Amodei](https://www.linkedin.com/in/stefano-amodei/), using [Le Wagon coding bootcamp](https://www.lewagon.com) components and resources: [Le Wagon UI KIT](https://uikit.lewagon.com/).
+The following project has been created entirely by [Stefano Amodei](https://www.linkedin.com/in/stefano-amodei/), here is how step by step you can get the app up and running:

-Special consideration take to be inspired by some [CodePen](https://codepen.io/your-work) CSS components and HTML.

 ### REQUIREMENTS
 ---

 - rails -v 7.0.4.3
 - ruby -v 3.1.2
-- font awesome -v 6.1
+- rspec -v 3.12
-- cloudinary -v 1.25.0
+- rails-i18n -v 7.0.0
-- pagy -v 6.0.4
+- letter_opener
-- rspec -v
+- bootstrap

 ### How to execute in DEVELOPMENT